jooy2/qsu/docs/src/methods/string.md

 ## `_.trim`

-Removes leading and trailing spaces, and returns a value converted from two or more spaces between strings to one space.
-If the removeAllSpace value is true, all spaces including one space are removed.
+Removes all whitespace before and after a string.
+Unlike JavaScript's `trim` function, it converts two or more spaces between sentences into a single space.

 ### Parameters

 - `str::string`
-- `removeAllSpace::boolean`

 ### Returns